scikit-hep/iminuit/doc/reference.rst

 Quick Summary
 -------------
-These are the things you will use a lot:
+These methods and attributes you will use a lot:

 .. autosummary::
     Minuit